microsoft/vcpkg/scripts/azure-pipelines/osx/README.md

     ./setup-guest.sh
     rm setup-guest.sh
     rm setup-box.sh
+    rm clt.dmg
     ```
 - [ ] In the guest, check that 'm4' works in the terminal.
+If it tries to reinstall the command line tools, let it do that.
+You might need to manually run this workaround from https://developer.apple.com/documentation/xcode-release-notes/xcode-15-release-notes#Known-Issues
+    ```sh
+    sudo mkdir -p /Library/Developer/CommandLineTools
+    sudo touch /Library/Developer/CommandLineTools/.beta
+    ```
 - [ ] Shut down the VM cleanly.
 - [ ] Mint a SAS token to vcpkgimageminting/pvms with read, add, create, write, and list permissions.
 - [ ] Open a terminal on the host and package the VM into a tarball: